Drackyay/Kanboard_dhtmlGantt_Plugin/README.md

 2. Hover over a column header
 3. Column ID is in the URL or visible in admin settings

-**Swimlane IDs:**
+**User IDs (for swimlane_id parameter):**
-1. Go to Project Settings → Swimlanes
+1. Go to Settings → Users in Kanboard
-2. Swimlane IDs are shown in the list
+2. Click on a user to see their profile URL
+3. The user ID is in the URL: `/user/show/5` → User ID is 5
+4. Admin is typically User ID 1
+5. Use swimlane_id=0 for unassigned tasks (no user ID needed)

 **Note:** Dependencies (links) are automatically filtered - only arrows between visible tasks will appear.